 To do that, you’ll need to know what a subwoofer is first, what different kinds of subwoofers there are out there, and what factors go into choosing a car subwoofer, as well as other things worth considering.

 Confused?
 That’s okay.
 That’s exactly what we’re here to help you with.

 Below, you’ll learn everything there is to know about buying a car subwoofer.

 What is a Subwoofer?
 How Does It Work?

-You see, sound has what we’d like to call as “range”, which is often listed in hertz.
-The typical speaker captures only the middle to high range.
-This leaves you deprived of the full depth and clarity of whatever it is you are listening to, especially its bass tones.
+You see, sound has what we’d like to call “range,” which is often listed in hertz.
+Unfortunately, the typical speaker captures only the middle to high range.
+This leaves you deprived of the full depth and clarity of whatever you listen to, especially its bass tones.

 That is where subwoofers come in.

 Subwoofers are designed to handle the lower ranges of sound.

 Whereas most speakers tend to taper off at around 50Hz, subwoofers can handle even lower than that.
 As a result, a great subwoofer significantly improves the audio output.
 The musical content becomes more exactly like how the artist intended it to be listened to, instead of feeling incomplete or lacking.

 There are generally two different kinds of subwoofers: active subwoofers and passive subwoofers.